Faculty and Staff Resources

 Early Alert Grades are entered for Undergraduate students who are struggling academically.
 You only need to enter the grade if, at mid-term, the student has one of the following grades: C-, D, D+, F, NR (enter NR for students who have never attended the class section you are instructing).

 Note that grades of “W” or “WF” are for administrative withdrawal and will automatically populate for students who have dropped a class section.
 Early Alert Grades are able to be entered the eighth week of the semester.
 The Office of Academic Advising will review the grade and contact the struggling student.

 Please see the Faculty Instructions for Early Alert Grade Entry for more details.

 Please consult LOCUS to locate your classroom and check it again just before your first class.
 Sometimes it is necessary to move classes due to additional enrollments.
 Please note that it is not an instructor's prerogative to change the location in which a class meets, nor is it acceptable practice for an instructor to approach the Registration and Records staff directly to request such a change.
 Such steps short-circuit a system that is designed to notify all those who might later need to know that a change has occurred (our own staff, the Dean's office, and so forth).
 If you wish to request a different room, you must begin by approaching the Chairperson.

 Today the syllabus is viewed as a contract in which professors explain their expectations so that there are no surprises later.
 Please see the DFPA Syllabus Guide for more details.

-It is recommended that faculty reference the holiday access policies in their syllabi so that students do not presume they will have regular access to spaces during breaks & holidays.
+It is recommended that faculty note these adjustments to building access in their syllabi so that students do not assume they will have the same access to spaces during academic breaks and University holidays.

 For information regarding promotions, please see the Lecturer/Advanced Lecturer Promotion Guidelines & Evaluation Procedures as well as the Departmental Guidelines for Evaluation, Tenure, and Promotion.
 Both of these documents are also available on the N Drive.